TO THE SHAREHOLDERS OF DFCC BANK PLC

 In connection with our audit of the financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

 Responsibilities of Management and Those Charged with Governance for the Financial Statements

 Management is responsible for the preparation of financial statements that give a true and fair view in accordance with Sri Lanka Accounting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

 In preparing the financial statements, management is responsible for assessing the Group’s ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate

 the Group or to cease operations, or has no realistic alternative but to do so.

 Those charged with governance are responsible for overseeing the Bank’s and the Group’s financial reporting process.

-As part of an audit in accordance with SLAuSs, we exercise professional judgement and maintain professional skepticism throughout the audit.
+As part of an audit in accordance with SLAuSs, we exercise professional judgment and maintain professional skepticism throughout the audit.
 We also:

 We communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.

-CA Sri Lanka membership number of the engagement partner responsible for signing this Independent Auditors’ Report FCA 2294.
+CA Sri Lanka membership number of the engagement partner responsible for signing this independent auditor’s report is 3272.